Cycles in spherical Deligne complexes and application to $K(\pi,1)$-conjecture for Artin groups: Artin groups with complete bipartite Coxeter diagrams

 \begin{proof} We define subgraphs $\Lambda_{ij}$ and $\Lambda_{ijk\ell}$ of $\Lambda$ in a similar way as in the statement of the lemma.
 We prove by induction on $n$.
 The base case is $n=3$, which follows directly from the assumption.
 Take $\ell\notin \{i,j,k\}$ - this is possible as $n\ge 4$.
 We apply Proposition~\ref{prop:ori link2} with $\Lambda'=\Lambda_{ijk\ell}$ and $\{b_i,b_j,a,b_k,b_\ell\}$ playing the roles of $\{a_1,a_2,b,c_1,c_2\}$ in Proposition~\ref{prop:ori link2}.
 Note that induction assumption implies that Assumptions (1) and (2) of Proposition~\ref{prop:ori link2} are met.
 Thus $\Delta_{\Lambda,\Lambda_{ijk\ell}}$ is contractible, and Proposition~\ref{cor:propagation2} implies that the $(i,j)$-subdivision of $\Delta_{\Lambda,\Lambda_{ijk}}$ is bowtie free and downward flag.
 Proposition~\ref{cor:propagation2} (3) also implies that $\Delta_{\Lambda,\Lambda_{ik}}$ and $\Delta_{\Lambda,\Lambda_{jk}}$ are bowtie free.
 By replacing the role of $(i,j)$ by $(i,k)$ or $(j,k)$, We can treat the $(i,k)$-subdivision and $(j,k)$-subdivision in a similar way. \end{proof}

-\begin{lem} Suppose $\Lambda$ is a Dynkin diagram which is a star (i.e. it is a union of edges emanating from the same vertex) with $\ge 5$ vertices.
+\begin{lem} Suppose $\Lambda$ is a Coxeter diagram which is a star (i.e. it is a union of edges emanating from the same node) with $\ge 5$ nodes.
 Suppose each tripod subgraph of $\Lambda$ satisfies the conclusion of Proposition~\ref{prop:tripod}.
 Then \begin{enumerate} \item $\Delta_\Lambda$ is contractible; \item for each $\Lambda'\subset\Lambda$ which is a union of two edges, $\Delta_{\Lambda,\Lambda'}$ is bowtie free. \end{enumerate} \end{lem}